 I’ve been judgmental of myself and others in so many incorrect ways over the years.
-But when I read that as I was unpacking in Nashville, it hit me right in the heart when I REALIZED – I was being no example whatsoever by keeping silent, IN MY EGO “waiting for the right moment,” when I would feel like I’ve caught up to everything I’m supposed to, or being a perfect example of the gospel, before making a statement saying that I support the Real Illuminati and the Marvelous Work and a Wonder.
-I already know that they are everything they claim to be!
-Even if I haven’t yet read every book or understand every concept, I know I want to do everything I can to RECEIVE THE FULLNESS OF THESE MARVELOUS THINGS and find my SEA OF GLASS.
-And I want for others to have the same opportunity!
+But when I read that inscription as I was unpacking in Nashville, it hit me right in the heart when I REALIZED – I was being no example whatsoever by keeping silent, IN MY EGO “waiting for the right moment,” when I would feel like I’ve caught up to everything I’m supposed to, or being a perfect example of the gospel, before making a statement saying that I support the Real Illuminati and the Marvelous Work and a Wonder.
+I already knew that they are everything they claim to be!
+Even if I haven’t read every word or understand every concept, I know I want to do everything I can to RECEIVE THE FULLNESS OF THESE MARVELOUS THINGS and find my SEA OF GLASS.
+And I want for others to have the same opportunity.

-So I finally wrote a public post to make sure everyone I know can know what I stand behind. https://www.facebook.com/door1156/posts/10160400815834741
+So I finally wrote a public post to make sure anyone I know can know what I stand behind. https://www.facebook.com/mortalhusk/posts/10160400815834741

 Now thank GOD I’m done writing this. 😊